SalimAlkharsa/Elevation_Tracking_Wearable/README.md

-Capstone Project: [Project Title]
+## Capstone Project: Elevation Tracking for Wearable Devices Using Machine Learning
 Overview
-[Project Title] aims to address [specific problem or challenge] by developing [brief description of the solution or product].
+Elevation Tracking for Wearable Devices Using Machine Learning aims to address inaccuracies in fitness tracking of automatic versus manual activity and emergency responder scenarios using a machine learning wearable device and Android application for insights.

 Objectives
-Research and Analysis: Review literature and market.
 Design and Development: Create [solution/product].
 Testing and Validation: Ensure effectiveness and reliability.
 Implementation and Deployment: Deploy to real-world use.